About Keely & The Studio

 Keely has studied and performed everything from Operetta to Rock Opera and has played lead roles in a myriad of professional theatrical productions.
 Some of her favorite roles include the title role in Seymour Barab’s Little Red Riding Hood, Yum-Yum in The Mikado, Luisa in The Fantasticks, Catherine in Pippin, and the title role of Carrie in Carrie: The Musical.

 Keely began teaching group theatre & musical theatre classes in 2011 at various studios in Durham, North Carolina.
-In 2013, she made the jump to teaching private voice & acting lessons out of her own studio.
-She is a Member of the National Association of Teachers of Singing as well as currently she is serving as Vice President on the board of the Durham Music Teacher’s Association.
+In 2014, she made the jump to teaching private voice & acting lessons out of her own studio.
+She is a Member of the National Association of Teachers of Singing and has lectured on Musical Theatre Repertoire for Nats at their 2023 Summer Workshop in San Diego.

-Students from the studio can be found at the following Colleges:
+Students from the studio can be found at the following Colleges & Premiere High School Programs:

 Shenandoah Conservatory